-71. As these types of delays accumulate, the Empire Wind Project will quickly become uneconomical for Empire Wind.
-Thus, the Empire Wind's Suspension Order represents an existential threat to the Project, and the longer the Suspension Order remains in place, the less likely it is that the Project will be constructed.
+69. As delays accumulate, the Project will quickly become uneconomical for Sunrise Wind.
+Thus, the Suspension Order represents an existential threat to the Project, and the longer the Order remains in place, the less likely it is that the Project will be constructed.

-72. The Empire Wind Project provides myriad substantial benefits to New York on which New York relies.
+70. The Project provides myriad substantial benefits to New York on which New York relies.
 By imperiling the viability of the Project, the Suspension Order puts these benefits in jeopardy.
-The Suspension Order poses an immediate threat to New York's energy interests; economic interests; and environmental and public health interests geography, size, etc.-can contribute to the resilience and reliability of the power system."45
+The Suspension Order poses an immediate threat to New York's energy interests; economic interests; and environmental and public health interests.